Teen convicted of killing baby gets life in prison

 Elkins was spared the death penalty because the killing occurred when he was 17, which the U.S. Supreme Court has ruled is too young to face capital punishment.
 Under Georgia law, the only possible punishments for Elkins were life with or without a chance of parole.

-Elkins' defense attorneys told Superior Court Judge Stephen Kelley that life without parole was too harsh for such a young defendant.
+But Elkins’ defense attorneys told Judge Stephen Kelley that life without parole was too harsh for such a young defendant.
 They introduced court documents from the past seven years showing Elkins had been neglected by a mother who struggled with drug abuse and sometimes left him home alone without food.

 “We’re definitely disappointed with the ruling,” defense attorney Kevin Gough said as he left Glynn County Superior Court.
 “Life without parole for a juvenile, our position remains, is cruel and unusual punishment.”